 CodeKit can also sort JSON content to be organized, and this can be triggered on file changes so you can always have alphabetized JSON files.

 Lastly, like any good code compiler, the error log is the main event.
 More than likely, almost all your time in CodeKit will be spent in the error log.
 Its presented in a single pane, cleanly formatted.
 Successful builds are marked in green dots and bad in red.
-It's simple and effective, and now has the ability to consolidate external compilers to the error log, which was to some ire of me before.
+It's simple and effective, and now has the ability to consolidate external compilers to the error log, which was to some ire of me before when I switched my Sass compiler to a newer version rather than waiting for a CodeKit 2 update.

 If you've used CodeKit 2's server, it now has SSL provisioning and event syncing.
 I never knew or noticed the SSL issue since all my development is done locally but I imagine for some this is a crucial fix.
 Calling CodeKit's internal server, a "server" may be misleading.
 Akin to BrowserSync, it's a simple wrapper that can be mapped to any domain or directory, and injects the necessary JS to trigger page refreshes and CSS injection.

 CodeKit now features event syncing for any page clicks, forms and scrolls.
-This is incredibly useful for testing multiple browesrs and devices simultaneously.
+This is incredibly useful for testing multiple browsers and devices simultaneously.
 This is a big addition.

 As mentioned previously, Wienre allows for remote inspect element.
 This may not seem like a killer feature as Android and iOS offer remote device inspect element via using a desktop browser to run inspect element on physical device connected via USB or simulators.
 Occasionally as a Front End Developer, you may be asked to test on an esoteric browser like Amazon's Kindle's Silk which doesn't have Chrome or Safari device inspection.
 Wienre is the answer.